adtrace/adtrace_sdk_web/README.md

 It should be mentioned that we support a variety of placeholders like `{gps_adid}` that can be used as parameter values.
 In the resulting callback this placeholder would be replaced with the ID for Advertisers of the current device.
 Also note that we don't store any of your custom parameters, but only append them to your callbacks, thus without a callback they will not be saved nor sent to you.

-You can read more about using URL callbacks, including a full list of available values, in our [callbacks guide][callbacks-guide].

 ### <a id="partner-parameters"></a>Partner parameters

 You can also add parameters to be transmitted to network partners, which have been activated in your AdTrace dashboard.